 As a fundraiser, you are more than likely held accountable to a series of performance metrics as you try to engage new donors.
-You may be responsible for certain touchpoints, including emails, phone calls, and so on, which might be keeping you from effectively giving donors what they really want.
+You may be responsible for certain touchpoints, including emails, phone calls, and so on.

 Giving donors the ability to designate that their gift will go to a specific program, service or department, or to generate a specific result, makes them more inclined to give.
 Not only do they feel like they have more control, it addresses their basic need to know, “How can I make a difference?”
 Research does show this ability will create higher donations.

 Of course, don’t take gifts with strings attached.
 Quid pro quo gifts are considered unethical.
 The ability to designate means the fundraiser will truly listen to donors and help them find the place where they want to make a difference.

 Prompt, Meaningful Gift Acknowledgement

 Fundraisers used to say “thank before you bank,” but that’s not as easy to do in a world of digital payments!

 Your acknowledgements should go out within 24 to 48 hours of receipt of the gift in the form of handwritten notes, personal emails and phone calls.
 Finding time for a phone call can be difficult, but you already have a built-in team in your board.
 If your organization hasn’t tried it already, thank you calls are a great way to generate engagement among your board members, especially from those who are hesitant to fundraise.
 Your thank you notes can also come from a physician, or, in the case of a grateful patient, a caregiver who interacted with the donor.

 Don’t use boring, standard opening lines, such as “Thank you for your generous gift of...”
 Instead, seek to surprise and delight with an opener like “Imagine my surprise when I opened your card and found your gift!”
 And remember, do not ask for a gift in a thank you card, no matter how timely the ask may seem.